c0pperdragon/OS816/README.md

 Points 1 and 2 are just solved with some extra logic on the board.
 Point 3 is solved by using the emulation bit to force the top 8 address lines to $FF during startup time.
-Once the program is running it switches to native mode to make use of the full address range with flat regions for both RAM, IO and ROM.
+Once the program is running it switches to native mode to make use of the full address range with flat regions for both RAM, IO and flash.

 ## Memory map